The Hiring Process:

 • International students also require an I-20, which is a form provided to the student by the Admissions Advisor to International Students. • If you have an international student who wishes to work for you, send them to Admissions for this form so they can hand it to you together with their I-9, I-94, and other List documentation.

-• Provide a copy of the work authorization documents along with the completed I-9 form to the Office of Life Planning within 3 days of signing the form.
+• Provide a copy of the work authorization documents along with the completed I-9 form to Career Development & Calling within 3 days of signing the form.

-• Your student is NOT authorized to begin working upon completing the I-9 paperwork, but rather when you receive an approval email from the Office of Life Planning.
+• Your student is NOT authorized to begin working upon completing the I-9 paperwork, but rather when you receive an approval email from Career Development & Calling.
 In compliance with state and federal laws, student employees may not begin working before the TEA and I-9 are processed.

 For more detailed instruction about completing an I-9 form please refer to our online tutorial.

-** Please Do Not leave any I-9 paperwork on the desk in the Office of Life Planning.
+** Please Do Not leave any I-9 paperwork on the desk in Career Development & Calling.
 This document contains personal information.
 A secure locked box has been made available to you, just outside the office door.
 Feel free to fold the form as necessary to fit in the lock box.**